Condo Association Insurance / Condo Master Insurance Policy for Minnesota Condominium Association

 The association by-laws may further specify what is and is not covered by the policy and what type of coverage unit the owners must purchase.

-Here are some customizable features available in the Business Condo Association Policy:
+Here are some customizable features available in the Business Master Policy in insurance:

 - Comprehensive General Liability Coverage: This provides a broad coverage for the insured against legal liability caused by accidents that can occur at your complex.
 The association can be sued for damages if the complex fails to provide adequate security for the unit owner.